moohy2005/moohy2005.github.io/index.md

 ## About Moi

 - My name is Michelle.
 Duh!
-- I was born and rasied about 20 mins away from Los Angles, California
+- I was born and raised about 20 minutes away from Los Angles, California
 - I attended California School for the Deaf, Riverside
 - I am student of Rochester Institute of Technology
 - My goal for this internship is to enhance my research skills and improve my skills working with larger teams